ellysh/video-game-bots/ClickerBots/example.md

 ### Adding Analysis

-The blind bot can be improved by adding a feature of checking the results of own actions.
-We will substitute our assumptions to the checks that are based on a pixels analyzing approach.
-But before we start to implement the checks it will be helpful to add a mechanism of printing log messages.
-The mechanism will help us to trace results of all checks and to discover possible bugs.
+We can improve our blind bot.
+Now the bot makes several assumptions, which can be wrong.
+If the bot is able to check results of own actions, it allows him less likely to make mistakes.
+We will use pixels analyzing approach for these checks.
+But before we start to implement this feature, it will be helpful to add a mechanism of printing log messages.
+This mechanism will help us to trace bot's decisions and detect possible bugs.

 This is a code snippet with a `LogWrite` function that prints a log message into the file:
 ```AutoIt